 Adamcyzk tells us, “The average Bloody Mary contains 125 calories, and usually comes in a larger glass than a mimosa (which weighs in at 150 calories, thanks to the sugar in the orange juice), making for a great way to extend your drinking time.”
 She also notes that the tomato juice has vitamin C, potassium and vitamin A, “giving you more bang for your buck.”

 Well, that’s new.
 “Tommy’s Margarita is the highest calorie count on the list, but one of my very favorites!
 While a traditional margarita with synthetic mixers and triple sec can run you a steep 400 calories [Youch!], a Tommy’s Margarita comes in just under 200.”

 So, there you have it.
 The top five drinks you can order without feeling guilty.
-But, don’t forget to keep in mind: It's summer.
-Don’t be too hard on yourself.
+But, don’t forget to keep in mind: Don’t be too hard on yourself.
 Adamcyzk leaves us with this: “One of the biggest things I try to remind dieters of is balance.
 If your primary goal is weight loss, but you want to relax with a cocktail, drink something you love in moderation. … It is, after all, a sensory experience.”